downshift-js/downshift/src/hooks/useCombobox/README.md

-# useSelect
+# useCombobox

 ## The problem

-You have a custom select dropdown in your application and you want it to perform exactly the same as the native HTML `<select>` in terms of accessibility and functionality.
-For consistency reasons you want it to follow the [ARIA design pattern][select-aria] for a dropdown select.
+You have a combobox/autocomplete dropdown in your application and you want it to be accessible and functional.
+For consistency reasons you want it to follow the [ARIA design pattern][combobox-aria] for a combobox.
 You also want this solution to be simple to use and flexible so you can tailor it further to your specific needs.

 ## This solution

-`useSelect` is a React hook that manages all the stateful logic needed to make the dropdown functional and accessible.
-It returns a set of props that are meant to be called and their results destructured on the dropdown's elements: its label, toggle button, list and list items.
+`useCombobox` is a React hook that manages all the stateful logic needed to make the combobox functional and accessible.
+It returns a set of props that are meant to be called and their results destructured on the combobox's elements: its label, toggle button, input, combobox container, list and list items.
 These are similar to the ones provided by vanilla `<Downshift>` to the children render prop.

 These props are called getter props and their return values are destructured as a set of ARIA attributes and event listeners.
-Together with the action props and state props, they create all the stateful logic needed for the dropdown to implement the corresponding ARIA pattern.
+Together with the action props and state props, they create all the stateful logic needed for the combobox to implement the corresponding ARIA pattern.
 Every functionality needed should be provided out-of-the-box: menu toggle, item selection and up/down movement between them, screen reader support, highlight by character keys etc.